theonize/Currier/Gloss/Malachi/Malachi 3.md

 Theirs was a nation known for, and dedicated to, Yahweh; yet, they refrained from their duty.
 Remember, this was after the return from exile and the 2nd Temple Ezra-rabbinic revival!

-10) Yahweh request a test of _Him_: bring the full tithe and see if He will not meet our needs.
+10) Yahweh requested a test of _Him_: bring the full tithe and see if He will not meet our needs.
   In an agrarian society the floodgates of heaven means a good crop; this requires work to [eventually] bring the harvest.
   Our greatest blessing is the opportunity to work fruitfully.
+  It is important to note that Yahweh initiates the test of Hisself.
+  There is a stark contrast between accepting a challenge/adventure of this sort in the privacy of our own will/mind and presenting a tithe in view of the public.
+  Contrast also with Yahweh's admonition of Israel in Deuteronomy 6:16: where they acted on their own behalf rather than acting in accordance with Him.

 12) Further, all external hindrances to prosperity will be removed.
 Note that we still have to work the land and pick the fruit...